Notice-v2/notice-portfolio-template-01/README.md

 # Notice App Template

-This is a Next.js app template that can be used to build a Notice app.
-The app includes a home page and a sub page for all articles.
+The Notice App Template is a starting point for building apps that integrate with the Notice platform.

 ## Getting Started